drmohundro/presentations/brief-history-of-threading/md/03-basics.md

    * Tasks (we're not there yet) are ThreadPool threads…
 * `Thread`
    * Long running request
-   * You need more control over thread details (i.e. priority, identity, etc.)
+   * You need more control over thread details (e.g. priority, identity, etc.)

 Note:
 - Not even taking into account Tasks and the TPL right now… but those are ThreadPool threads